zachpmanson/notes/notes/Projects/Ochrs/Ochrs Syntax.md

 These can be displayed in the using the `ochrs:tags` function.

 These will be collated on the [[tags]] page.
 If any tags written in the Markdown source match the name of any individual page, that page (and its children) will all be assigned to that tag.
 See [[Unix]] for this in action.

+## Chronological Feeds

+Ochrs can produce chronological list of posts usings tags.
+This can be used to produce a blog like interface and RSS feeds.
+Any page can be included in a chronological feed by assigning it 1+ tags, and then adding a date property to the frontmatter of the Markdown.
+The date will be used as the publishing date whenever it is ranked chronologically.

+Each tag will have an RSS feed populated with all pages with that tag and a date attribute, which can be seen on that [[Tags]] page.

+To show a chronological feed within a page use the `chrono` build-time function and pass in the desired tag name e.g.`ochrs:chrono:tagname`.
+See [[Posts]] for this in action.

+## Children Visibility

+A given page's children can be hidden by default by passing in the `children: false` in the frontmatter.
+This is useful for blog-style pages where the children will be contained within the chronological feed.
+See [[Posts]] for this in action.

+When a page is navigated to, its siblings will always appear, even if their shared parent has `children: false` set.